|No offense to anyone in

 proper money management.
 Ideally, you should probably be

-betting no more than 3% of your bankroll on any single game.
+betting no more than 3% to 5% of your bankroll on any single game.